Activities

 Smithsonian in Your Classroom: Decoding the Past: The Work of Archaeologists (Part 3) [PDF]

-Organization: Alexandria Archaeology Museum
+Organization: Alexandria Archaeology Museum, Virginia

 Description: This lesson uses real artifacts in a hands-on format to describe the 18th century Gadsby's Tavern in Alexandria.
-It emphasizes the sorting and analysis components of the laboratory step in the step-by-step process of archaeological research, as well as in the importance of referencing primary sources.
+It emphasizes the sorting and analysis components of the laboratory step of the step-by-step process of archaeological research, as well as in the importance of referencing primary sources.

-Age group or class level: Elementary Age students
+Age group or class level: Grades K-5

-Organization: Alexandria Archaeology Museum
+Organization: Alexandria Archaeology Museum, Virginia

 Description: This lesson uses artifacts excavated at the Coleman Site.
 Students examine maps, census and tax records to determine who used the artifacts from four different features at the site.
 These activities demonstrate the importance of the step-by-step process followed in archaeological research.

-Age group or class level: Middle School/High School students
+Age group or class level: Grades K-5